Nathan3-14/botc/README.md

 Creates the script pdf.
 ### Check
 Checks to see if the script is usable.
+### Search
+Searches downloaded scripts for ones that match the provided options
 ## Credits
 All files pulled from [TJHowse's Github](https://github.com/tjhowse/botc)<br>
 Scripts pulled from [www.botcscripts.com](https://www.botcscripts.com/) and formatted with the [Offical Script Tool](https://script.bloodontheclocktower.com/)